Please check back regularly as this page will be updated as planning proceeds.

 Queensland University of Technology

-Peter Corke is the distinguished professor of robotic vision at Queensland University of Technology, director of the ARC Centre of Excellence for Robotic Vision, director of the QUT Centre for Robotics, and the Chief Scientist of Dorabot.
+Peter Corke is a robotics researcher and educator.
+He is the distinguished professor of robotic vision at Queensland University of Technology, director of the ARC Centre of Excellence for Robotic Vision and Chief Scientist at Dorabot.

 Nanyang Technological University